aycabas/OneProductivityHub-TeamsFX-WomenInTechConf/Labs/04-Design_your_tab_using_MGT_components.md

 ```

 ### Final version of `Tab.jsx`
-Finally, `Tab/jsx` will look as following:
+Finally, `Tab.jsx` will look as following:
 ```javascript
 import React from 'react';
 import './App.css';